flamily/irs/README.md

 ### Viewing flask templates

-`routes.py` handles all the template rendering.
 To view the templates in your browser, you can run a local flask server.
 ```
  export FLASK_APP=web flask run
  python -m flask run